gukihuman/buildateam/README.md

 #### Day 3

-(placeholder for a description of the day 3, currently plan to do tests and add database to a server)
+I setup ngrok to serve the client on a public URL for convinience.
+I set up a simple sqlite database to store fetched products on a server.